iturdikulov/notes/How_I_learn_mathematics.md

 - outline
 ---

-# How do I study Mathematics?
+# How I learn mathematics

+TODO: better group resources

 List of resources and tips to learn [[Mathematics|mathematics]]